transitvanman/session11-exercise6/README.md

 ### session11-exercise6
+## Look in main.py for the code to try!
 ## Exercise #6 from 20/06/2022

-#We were given the following exercise:
+We were given the following exercise:
 EXERCISE 6

 1.Write a program to demonstrate to get index and value of the element from the list .